avinor/terraform-azurerm-storage-account/README.md

 ## Events

-It is also possible to connect Event Grid subscriptions to storage account and send event to an Event Hub.
+It is also possible to connect Event Grid subscriptions to storage account and send event to an Event Hub or a ServiceBus.
 This requires the `events` variable to be set.
 Since variable object doesn´t support optional properties it uses `any` instead.
+NB!
+One of eventhub_id, service_bus_topic_id or service_bus_queue_id must be set.
 The input object looks like this:

 ```terraform
 events = [